Cleaning up our area rivers has value

 That is better than just letting the river continue being clogged with hydrilla and other bad stuff that needs to be sprayed twice a year.
 There is no magic here, just hard work, common sense and this proven method to cleanup and restore the Rainbow River and pass it along better than we find it today.

-Art Jones, President and Founder of One Rake at a Time, a 501(c)(3) nonprofit dedicated to cleaning up and restoring our springs.
+Art Jones is president and founder of One Rake at a Time, a nonprofit dedicated to cleaning up and restoring local springs.

 (0) comments